jlevers/selling-partner-api/docs/Api/TokensApi.md

 Returns a Restricted Data Token (RDT) for one or more restricted resources that you specify.
-A restricted resource is the HTTP method and path from a restricted operation that returns Personally Identifiable Information (PII).
+A restricted resource is the HTTP method and path from a restricted operation that returns Personally Identifiable Information (PII), plus a dataElements value that indicates the type of PII requested.
 See the Tokens API Use Case Guide for a list of restricted operations.
 Use the RDT returned here as the access token in subsequent calls to the corresponding restricted operations.

-The path of a restricted resource can be:
-- A specific path containing a seller's order ID, for example ```/orders/v0/orders/902-3159896-1390916/address```.
-The returned RDT authorizes a subsequent call to the getOrderAddress operation of the Orders API for that specific order only.
-For example, ```GET /orders/v0/orders/902-3159896-1390916/address```.
-- A generic path that does not contain a seller's order ID, for example```/orders/v0/orders/{orderId}/address```).
-The returned RDT authorizes subsequent calls to the getOrderAddress operation for *any* of a seller's order IDs.
-For example, ```GET /orders/v0/orders/902-3159896-1390916/address``` and ```GET /orders/v0/orders/483-3488972-0896720/address```

 **Usage Plans:**